qmk/qmk_firmware/docs/newbs_flashing.md

 * `:dfu-util` - The default command for flashing to STM32 devices.
 * `:dfu-util-wait` - This works like the default command, but it gives you a (configurable) 10 second timeout before it attempts to flash the firmware.
 You can use `TIME_DELAY=20` from the command line to change the timeout.
    * Eg: `make <keyboard>:<keymap>:dfu-util TIME_DELAY=5`
-* `:dfu-utilsplit-left` - This flashes the normal firmware, just like the default option (`:dfu-util`).
+* `:dfu-util-split-left` - This flashes the normal firmware, just like the default option (`:dfu-util`).
 However, this also configures the "Left Side" EEPROM setting for split keyboards.
-* `:dfu-utilsplit-right` - This flashes the normal firmware, just like the default option (`:dfu-util`).
+* `:dfu-util-split-right` - This flashes the normal firmware, just like the default option (`:dfu-util`).
 However, this also configures the "Right Side" EEPROM setting for split keyboards.

 ## Test It Out!